ftdc-picsl/QuANTs/README.md

 # Get QuANTs values for subjects of interest
 The 'getQuants()' function may be used to generate a data.frame with the values of interest.
 The required parameters are:
-1. path: location of antsct base directory, e.g. /data/grossman/pipedream2018/crossSectional/antsct/
+* path: location of antsct base directory, e.g. /data/grossman/pipedream2018/crossSectional/antsct/
-2. id: list of subject includes
+* id: list of subjects to include

 A number of optional parameters, make it easier to obtain only the values of interest, these may be a single string, or a vector of strings:

-3. date: a list with a date for each id in the list (default is to obtain all dates for each id)
+* date: a list with a date for each id in the list (default is to obtain all dates for each id)
-4. system: only return values for the labeling system/s indicated
+* system: only return values for the labeling system/s indicated
-5. label: the label numbers to return
+* label: the label numbers to return
-6. measure: the measure of interest (e.g. "thickness", "volume", etc)
+* measure: the measure of interest (e.g. "thickness", "volume", etc)
-7. metric: the summary metric (e.g. "mean", "max", etc)
+* metric: the summary metric (e.g. "mean", "max", etc)
-8. as.wide: boolean flag to return a wide-format data.frame
+* as.wide: boolean flag to return a wide-format data.frame

 Here are some examples, assuming a pre-defined path and id list